TomPearson38/X-Ray_Image_Analysis/install_instructions.md

 # Install Instructions

+This system requires a Nvidia Graphics Card to function correctly.
+It can work without one, but will be **much** slower.
+It was developed with a GeForce RTX 3070, therefore any other graphics card that is equal or better performing will be perfect for this system.

 To ensure that the program works correctly, you must first follow these steps on how to install the program.

 **Video Tutorial**